Here are the answers to frequently asked questions about traffic signals:

 Different signal faces are green at different times, while the other faces are red.
 In the simplest form, the signal lets one street go, and then stops that street so the other street can go.

 That depends on drivers and conditions.
 Traffic signals reduce the more dangerous right angle collisions, but they can increase the less severe rear-end accidents.
-Whether a signal reduces accidents depends on whether or not the reduction in right angle accidents is less than the increase in rear-end accidents.
+Whether a signal reduces total accidents depends on whether or not the reduction in right angle accidents is less than the increase in rear-end accidents.
+But traffic signals normally reduce the severity of accidents.

 The Manual on Uniform Traffic Control Devices (MUTCD) is a manual prepared by the Federal Highway Administration (FHWA) of the US Department of Transportation (USDOT).
 It sets requirements on the devices used on all roads and highways in the nation, including some private roads.
 It sets the rules for the use of traffic signals.